PPP2R1A

 Serine/threonine-protein phosphatase 2A 65 kDa regulatory subunit A alpha isoform is an enzyme that in humans is encoded by the PPP2R1A gene.
 In the plant Arabidopsis thaliana a similar enzyme is encoded by the RCN1 gene (At1g25490).

 Function

 This gene encodes a constant regulatory subunit of protein phosphatase 2.
 Protein phosphatase 2 is one of the four major Ser/Thr phosphatases, and it is implicated in the negative control of cell growth and division.
 It consists of a common heteromeric core enzyme, which is composed of a catalytic subunit and a constant regulatory subunit, that associates with a variety of regulatory subunits.
 The constant regulatory subunit A serves as a scaffolding molecule to coordinate the assembly of the catalytic subunit and a variable regulatory B subunit.
 This gene encodes an alpha isoform of the constant regulatory subunit A.

+Role in human pathology

+Mutations of the PPP2R1A gene cause Houge-Janssens syndrome-2, an intellectual developmental disorder.

 Interactions

 PPP2R1A has been shown to interact with: